 This document provides a high-level introduction to the RFP Toolkit to include the purpose and intended use of the toolkit, as well as brief descriptions of each toolkit component.

-- Request for Proposal (RFP) Best Practices for Land Mobile Radio (LMR) Subscriber Units Procurement [Do's and Don'ts Document]: This document provides high-level best practices the public safety community should consider when planning and developing LMR subscriber unit RFPs.
+- Request for Proposal (RFP) Best Practices for Land Mobile Radio (LMR) Subscriber Units Procurement (.pdf, 411KB): This document provides high-level best practices the public safety community should consider when planning and developing LMR subscriber unit RFPs.

-- Request for Proposal (RFP) and Request for Information (RFI) Roles and Responsibilities for Land Mobile Radio (LMR) Subscriber Units Procurement [RFP Roles & Responsibilities Document]: This document outlines the roles and responsibilities which the public safety community should consider when creating a team to plan, develop, issue LMR subscriber unit RFPs.
+- Request for Proposal (RFP) and Request for Information (RFI) Roles and Responsibilities for Land Mobile Radio (LMR) Subscriber Units Procurement (.pdf, 411KB): This document outlines the roles and responsibilities which the public safety community should consider when creating a team to plan, develop, issue LMR subscriber unit RFPs.

-- Request for Proposal (RFP) and Request for Information (RFI) Development Timeline for Land Mobile Radio (LMR) Subscriber Units Procurement [RFP Timeline Document]: This document outlines the timeline and significant steps involved in developing an RFP or RFI to purchase LMR subscriber units.
+- Request for Proposal (RFP) and Request for Information (RFI) Development Timeline for Land Mobile Radio (LMR) Subscriber Units Procurement (.pdf, 528KB): This document outlines the timeline and significant steps involved in developing an RFP or RFI to purchase LMR subscriber units.

-- Request for Proposal (RFP) and Request for Information (RFI) Sample Language and Resources for Land Mobile Radio (LMR) Subscriber Units Procurement [RFP Sample Language Document]: This document provides sample content structure and language, along with a list of general user resources, for developing LMR subscriber unit RFPs and RFIs.
+- Request for Proposal (RFP) and Request for Information (RFI) Sample Language and Resources for Land Mobile Radio (LMR) Subscriber Units Procurement (.pdf, 1.02MB): This document provides sample content structure and language, along with a list of general user resources, for developing LMR subscriber unit RFPs and RFIs.

 Ten Keys to Obtaining a Resilient and Route Diverse Local Access Network helps organizations mitigate threats to communications continuity and supports resilient, “always available communications.”
 This document presents ten key steps organizations can follow to determine if local network infrastructure communication paths are sufficiently diverse to minimize communications outages.